davidmoten/openapi-codegen/README.md

 ## Limitations
 * `allOf` only with object schemas
 * parameter types like explode, label, deepObject not implemented yet
-* url form encoded requests not implemented yet (I'd like to get this sorted soon)
+* multipart and form url encoded request bodied implemented on client, not server yet.
 * json only (xml not supported)

 ## Getting started